Nelson M. Holderman

 Colonel Nelson Miles Holderman (November 10, 1885 – September 3, 1953) was a United States Army officer, most notable for commanding a rifle company of the Lost Battalion during World War I for which he received the Medal of Honor.
 He was considered by many to be one of the most decorated American soldiers of the war.

 Biography

-Holderman was born in Trumbull, Nebraska, on 10 November 1885 to Upton Christian Holderman, Jr. and Mary Morse.
+Holderman was born in Trumbull, Nebraska, on November 10, 1885, to Upton Christian Holderman Jr. and Mary Morse.
 His father had served as a Private in Company "A", 22nd Iowa Infantry Regiment during the American Civil War.
 He was named Nelson Miles Holderman after Nelson A. Miles, a leading officer in the Civil War and recipient of the Medal of Honor.
 He was the second oldest son in a family which included three older sisters and two brothers.
-In 1893, his family moved to Tustin, California, where his parents bought 30 acre of land to grow orange, walnuts and apricots.
+In 1893, his family moved to Tustin, California, where his parents bought 30 acre of land to grow oranges, walnuts and apricots.